Robified0/Classes/README.md

 A warrior inside and out, the Knight has powerful attacks and a natural resistance to damage.

 Because they are skilled in physical combat, they are able to do more damage with melee weapons and attack faster.
-They also have knockback resistance, preventing them from being pushed around.
+They also have natural knockback resistance, preventing them from being pushed around.

-Holding up a shield also protects your allies by giving them resistance against damage.
+Holding up a shield also protects your allies, within 10 blocks, by giving them resistance against damage.

 In addition, Illagers fear the noble Knight, and when they are raiding a village, they suffer from slowness and weakness when a Knight is near them.
 The Knight, enraged, gains strength and speed boosts when around raiding Illagers.